soudeepd/soudeepd.github.io/pages/pubs.md

 ### <a name="interest"></a>Area of interest:

-- Time series data
+- Time series
 - Spatial statistics
 - Spatio-temporal modeling
 - Inference for random processes
-- Application of statistics in sports, especially soccer.
+- Application of statistics in sports, especially soccer

 ### <a name="articles"></a>Statistical theorey and methods

-Following is a list of publications, submitted manuscripts and ongoing projects.
+Following is a list of my publications, submitted manuscripts and ongoing projects.

 - **Deb, S.**, Tsay, R. S.; Spatio-temporal Models with Space-time Interaction and Their Applications to Air Pollution Data; In preparation.